What hasn’t happened in past 50 years will happen in next five: V. Vaidyanathan

 But what does IDFC get from Capital First?
 For IDFC, they have a reasonably large balance sheet on the asset side.
 But the problem comes from its liabilities.
 Primarily, it has been surviving, or rather, doing business on market borrowings.
 You don’t bring liability to the table.
 You only bring assets.
 So, assets plus assets—where is the other side of the balance sheet?

 Let’s talk about what Capital First is bringing to the table.
 It is a very important question.
 You know, Capital First in the last 5 to 6 years has lent to 5.6 million customers—all ticket sizes are from Rs20,000 to about Rs1-2 crore.
 To access such customers in India—in a blue ocean—where 30% of the customers are not part of any credit bureau, they’re first-time borrowers.
 To bring such customers and the ability to build such a base through all the new technologies we talk about—through Aadhaar, fraud detection capabilities, through banking technologies...
 That capability is what we have developed.
 Now, that is very important for IDFC Bank.
 With regards to liabilities, again an important question.
 Now, certainly, to be able to fund this sort of a balance sheet of Rs88,000 crore, probably growing from here, there is a need.
 I always take inspiration from the fact that if we are a $2.3 trillion economy, and savings rate is 30%, then that’s $600 billion of savings coming into the country.
 If you take that forward 4-5 years, and you compound the $600 billion, then that’s a lot of savings coming here.
-Therefore, if we put up a branched network, have a good product proposition, if we reach the customers, and if we reach them through the new technologies which mean lower costs, then I have no doubt that liabilities will come.
+Therefore, if we put up a branch network, have a good product proposition, if we reach the customers, and if we reach them through the new technologies which mean lower costs, then I have no doubt that liabilities will come.

 So you are actually bringing to the table an infrastructure which can generate liabilities?

 We are not bringing an infrastructure to generate liabilities.
 Infrastructure to create liabilities can be created.
 Today, there are 100 branches, and suppose we add 500 branches.
-End of the day, if we roll out a branched network, which we certainly think we will, there are enough customers in India who want a banking facility.
+End of the day, if we roll out a branch network, which we certainly think we will, there are enough customers in India who want a banking facility.
 So you will get the deposits.
 I have no doubt in my mind that India’s got a large pool of savings and you’ll get a hand of that bite.

 You seem to be very passionate about small loans even though you are urban-based and mobile-based and living in Mumbai.
 You are into micro, small and medium enterprises (MSMEs) and SMEs segments and are continuously giving small loans to them.
 Where does the belief come from, and what’s your vision on that particular segment—the missing market?

 If you see the credit distribution in India— say India has Rs100 trillion of the market— of that, only Rs18 trillion is for the small enterprises.
-Now that’s for, let’s say 50 million enterprises.
+Now that’s for, let’s say, 50 million enterprises.
 And Rs40 trillion is for 4,000 corporates.
 India is like the bottom of the pyramid—the credit evaluation is built upside down.
 This does open up a huge opportunity.
 Second, with all these new sets of initiatives that have rolled out in India over the last few years—digitalization, demonetisation and GST—the ability to finance small entrepreneurs has expanded plentiful.
 What has not happened in 50 years will happen in the next five years.

 Let us talk about digitalization.
 Is technology becoming a product itself, or will it continue to be an enabler in a country like India?
 Where does technology stand?
 Some of the Indian banks have started to say—or are tempted to say—“we also do banking”, meaning they are positioning themselves as technology firms, which happen to do banking.
 Is that how you approach banking?